-The programme has been beneficial and from being severely depressed, feeling overwhelmed and having a lot of pain in my shoulders, back, hips and legs, I returned to work full time (after 7 weeks off) and feel ‘normal’ again.
+The programme has been beneficial and from being severely depressed, feeling overwhelmed and having a lot of pain in my shoulders, back, hips and legs, I am now back at work full time (after 7 weeks off) and feel ‘normal’ again.
 I also now have the ‘tools’ to see me through any problems I might encounter in the future.
-This is due to being able to see my way through these issues - as they haven’t all gone away - and being able now to put them in perspective and/or accept the emotional struggles they bring and work through them.
+This is due to being able to see my way through these issues – as they haven’t all gone away – and being able now to put them in perspective and/or accept the emotional struggles they bring and work through them.

 In the past I was very judgemental of myself and if I received any negative emotions or comments, I would believe what they had said and allow that to be absorbed and peck at my confidence until I began to doubt myself.
 If I had a disagreement with anyone I would carry the emotion around with me for days, I could literally feel the emotion like lead in the pit of my stomach.